 Establish your personal network.
 Powerful while at HP -- and you may need it later:

 - Check your LinkedIn profile.
 As part of the HPI/HPE separation, HP changed the personal profiles of many former and current employees to display the Hewlett Packard Enterprise logo rather than the Hewlett-Packard logo for past positions.
 This may not be what you want.
-How to check and correct your profile
+How to fix the positions on your profile

 - Join the 81,000-member HP Connections LinkedIn Group to reconnect with former co-workers inside or outside HP -- they know you and they know your work.
 LinkedIn helps you find current and former HPers in your area -- or where you would like to work.
 (HPAA membership not required.)